TRAPPIST-1: Public reaction and cultural impact

-The discovery of the TRAPPIST-1 planets drew widespread attention in major world newspapers, social media, streaming television, and websites.
+The discovery of the TRAPPIST-1 planets drew widespread attention in major world newspapers, social media, streaming television and websites.
 As of 2017, the discovery of TRAPPIST-1 led to the largest single-day web traffic to the NASA website.
 NASA started a public campaign on Twitter to find names for the planets, which drew responses of varying seriousness, although the names of the planets will be decided by the International Astronomical Union.
 The dynamics of the TRAPPIST-1 planetary system have been represented as music, such as Tim Pyle's Trappist Transits, in Isolation's single Trappist-1 (A Space Anthem) and Leah Asher's piano work TRAPPIST-1.
 The alleged discovery of an SOS signal from TRAPPIST-1 was an April Fools prank by researchers at the High Energy Stereoscopic System in Namibia.
 In 2018, Aldo Spadon created a giclée (digital artwork) named "TRAPPIST-1 Planetary System as seen from Space".
-A website was dedicated to the TRAPPIST-1 system.
+A website dedicated to the TRAPPIST-1 system was created under the domain name www.trappist.one.

-Exoplanets are often featured in science-fiction works; books, comics, and video games have featured the TRAPPIST-1 system, the earliest being The Terminator, a short story by Swiss author Laurence Suhner published in the academic journal that announced the system's discovery.
+Exoplanets are often featured in science-fiction works; books, comics and video games have featured the TRAPPIST-1 system, the earliest being The Terminator, a short story by Swiss author Laurence Suhner published in the academic journal that announced the system's discovery.
 At least one conference was organised to recognise works of fiction featuring TRAPPIST-1.
 The planets have been used as the basis of science education competitions and school projects, their surfaces portrayed in artistic imagery.
 Websites offering TRAPPIST-1-like planets as settings of virtual reality simulations exist, such as the "Exoplanet Travel Bureau" and the "Exoplanets Excursion"—both by NASA.
-Scientific accuracy has been a point of discussion for such cultural depictions of TRAPPIST-1 planets.
+Scientific accuracy has been a point of discussion both for news coverage and cultural depictions of TRAPPIST-1 planets.